-WAGES
+ARTICLE 23 WAGES

 - 1. Contract Period.
-Faculty may be granted a nine-month contract or an extended contract in accordance with Article 13, Work Responsibilities. - 2.
-Extended Contract.
-Faculty granted an extended contract shall be compensated at a rate twenty percent (20%) greater than the nine-month contract. - 3.
+Teaching faculty are granted a nine-month contract.
+Library and counseling faculty are granted a twelve-month contract. - 2.
 Starting Salary.
-A Faculty member's starting salary shall be based on the position for which they are hired, years of experience and academic degree as verified by Human Resources.
-Consideration will be given for specific skills or competencies, certifications and for positions that are proven hard to fill.
-Newly hired Faculty are ineligible for an extended contract except in cases where an institutional need exists.
-In such cases, the President shall have final approval.
+A Faculty member's starting salary shall be based on the position for which they are hired, years of experience and academic credential as verified by Human Resources.